indigo-astronomy/indigo/indigo_drivers/wheel_manual/README.md

 * All manual filter wheels and drawers

-Single device is present on startup.
+Single device is present on the first startup (no hot-plug support).
+Additional devices can be configured on runtime.

 The driver does not control any hardware.
 It should be used to keep a record of the used filters with a manual filter wheels or drawers.

 ## Supported platforms